How to use Teams

 Don't use Teams if you're using Remote Desktop

 If you're using the Remote Desktop Connection to work remotely, Teams won't work.
-You should instead access the Teams application directly through your local device.
+You should instead access the Teams application directly through your local device (either using the downloaded desktop application or through your browser).

 Follow recommended meeting etiquette